markhop1/GateLock/README.md

 # GateLock

-GateLock is an access‑control platform with integrated Face Recognition technology.
+GateLock is an access-control platform with integrated Face Recognition technology.

-Its purpose is to serve as a security system capable of detect, recognize and allowing the access to a given room.
+Its purpose is to serve as a security system capable of detecting, recognizing, and allowing access to a given room.

 ---

 ## Face Recognition Proof of Concept

-A working facial‑recognition prototype is available here:
+A working facial-recognition prototype is available here:

 **[Face Recognition POC](Spikes/FaceRecognitionPOC)**

 This POC demonstrates:
-- Real‑time face detection and recognition running on a Raspberry Pi 5
+- Real-time face detection and recognition running on a Raspberry Pi 5
 - InsightFace models handling detection, embedding generation, and recognition
-- Database generation from user‑provided photos
+- Database generation from user-provided photos
 - Live camera-based identification
+- Video-based recognition with parameterized performance options (frame skipping, resizing, and optional video output)

 It is meant as a reference and testing ground before integrating biometric authentication into the main GateLock system.